-Savia Mahajan (b.1980) began her formal artistic training in her home city of Mumbai, at the L.S.
+Savia Mahajan began her formal artistic training in her home city of Mumbai, at the L.S.
 Raheja School of Art.
-Though she trained as a painter, Mahajan’s practice has moved away from the medium of painting, towards ceramics since 2010.
-The transition has been the result of a “relinquishing of traditional art mediums (and) a deeper inquiry about practice.”
-She has worked extensively at a local pottery studio in Mumbai, which has given her the space to experiment and develop many of her ceramic processes and techniques, the results of which are a part of “Liminal” her first solo exhibition at TARQ.
+Though she trained as a painter, since 2010, Savia’s practice began moving away from the medium of painting, towards ceramics.
+The transition was the result of a “relinquishing of traditional art mediums (and) a deeper inquiry about practice.”
+She has since, worked extensively at a local pottery studio in Mumbai, which has given her the space to experiment and develop many of her ceramic processes and techniques.

-In 2003, Mahajan participated in an auction organized by Christie’s in Mumbai, in support of the NGO, Akanksha Foundation.
+Previously, Savia participated in an auction organized by Christie’s in Mumbai, in support of the NGO, The Akanksha Foundation (2003).
 In the same year, she was a part of two exhibitions – ‘Shakti’ and ‘Personal Gods’ at Gallery Beyond.
-She was a part of Chawla Gallery’s annual art exhibition, which was curated by Shibani Chawla and hosted at The Habitat Centre, New Delhi.
-Mahajan has also participated at the Art Dubai fair in 2006.
+She was also a part of Chawla Gallery’s annual art exhibition,curated by Shibani Chawla and hosted at The Habitat Centre, New Delhi.
+She also participated in Art Dubai 2006.

 Savia will be participating in the Indian Ceramics Triennale, to be held in Jaipur in August this year.